dhcn/dhcn/README.md

 I'm a software engineer, I enjoy coding.
 - 🔭 I’m currently working on Cloud and Big Data.
-- I work with Rust and Python,sometime R.
+- I work with Rust and Python,sometimes R.

 <!--
 **dhcn/dhcn** is a ✨ _special_ ✨ repository because its `README.md` (this file) appears on your GitHub profile.